Faculty Information

 General Education Alignment

-What is General Education Revitalization all about?
+General Education Revitalization

 General Education Revitalization is an opportunity for faculty to offer students a more meaningful and coherent general education curriculum.
 After years of faculty development and pilot testing, revitalization efforts were fully implemented effective Fall 2019.
 Since that time, all Gen Ed courses engage students in a common activity in order to realize four shared Gen Ed program outcomes (GELOs).